laurentkeller/anttrackingUNIL/readme.md

 make
 ```

-5. Optinally, but recommended if trk-vid-overlay needs to be compiled later on, install the headers and "atrkutil" library
+5. Optinally, but recommended if [trk-vid-overlay](https://github.com/laurentkeller/trk-vid-overlay) needs to be compiled later on, install the headers and `atrkutil` library
 ```shell
 sudo make install
 ```